Justice Denied (Law & Order: Special Victims Unit): Plot

-As Benson’s work is challenged, her relationship with Executive ADA David Haden (Harry Connick, Jr.) is placed in jeopardy, and she learns that Omar's new attorney is Bayard Ellis (Andre Braugher), who won several cases against SVU in the past.
-After interviewing Ariel, Benson learns the scarf she was gagged with was red, but in the evidence log, a cop, suffering from MS AND showing symptoms of color blindness, listed it as green.
+As Benson’s work is challenged, her relationship with Executive ADA David Haden is placed in jeopardy, and she learns that Omar's new attorney is Bayard Ellis, who won several cases against SVU in the past.
+After interviewing Ariel, Benson learns the scarf she was gagged with was red, but in the evidence log, a cop, suffering from MS and showing symptoms of color blindness, listed it as green.
 One of the interrogating detectives told Omar the scarf was green and Omar, under extreme duress and unaware of the scarf's actual color, confessed to get the hellish interrogation to end.

 Benson remembers she never visited the scene of Ariel's rape as Benson was with Ariel in the hospital, and Munch and Tutuola had never seen the scarf either, making Benson realize that she did force a false confession out of Omar.
 DNA from Gina's rape matches that from Ariel's rape, proving Omar's innocence.

-The SVU's investigation leads them to Javier Maranhao (Ramon Fernandez), a Brazilian Navy sailor who, according to DNA hits from Interpol, has committed other rapes — in Buenos Aires, Argentina in 2006, Naples, Italy in 2008, and Rota, Spain in 2009, all with the same M.O.
+The SVU's investigation leads them to Javier Maranhao, a Brazilian Navy sailor who, according to DNA hits from Interpol, has committed other rapes — in Buenos Aires, Argentina in 2006, Naples, Italy in 2008, and Rota, Spain in 2009, all with the same M.O.
 Ariel and Gina both identify Javier as the rapist whose DNA matches samples found in both crime scenes.
 He is arrested, and Omar is freed with his conviction overturned.